benjamincerigo/wkpdfgenerator/README.md

-# PDF printer for complext javacscript rendering files
+# PDF printer for complex javacscript rendering files

-This is the Repository for the equidam report printer.
+This is the repository for the Equidam report printer.

-The full documentation for the printer is in [Doumentation.md](Documentation.md)
+The full documentation for the printer is found in the file [Documentation.md](Documentation.md)

 ## Get up and running